 Nevertheless, many of the same students who find value in the TDSB’s new policy also believe that there is still some good in social media, especially when it regards clubs and councils.
 Devadas believes that this whole ordeal is about finding balance.
 “Social media is how we communicate in the modern world.
 Schools and universities everywhere use platforms like Instagram and TikTok to highlight their club activities, share important information, and keep everyone in the loop about events.”

 Even though social media platforms are blocked on the TDSB’s Wi-Fi, the school board still uses social media frequently.
-On Instagram, the TDSB has gained a sizeable following, reaching numerous students and educators with their posts.
+On Instagram, the TDSB has gained a sizable following, reaching numerous students and educators with their posts.
 Platforms such as Instagram, Facebook and TikTok are built to effectively and efficiently communicate with a large audience.
 It makes sense for the TDSB to use social media accounts.
 In the same way, it makes sense for leaders of co-curricular activities to use them as well.

 At the beginning of every school year, clubs and councils rush to send out applications and attract new members.
 The co-curricular fair does a lot of heavy lifting when it comes to spreading the word, however, social media has always assisted clubs and councils in helping applications get out after the fair ends.
 Although a description and application to all co-curricular activities can be found on each grade’s Google Classroom, social media does a great job of promoting the groups with eye-catching posts and shareable videos.
 Instagram posts go much further than a small paragraph and Google Classroom code on an overcrowded document that most students do not check often.